Arcadia depicts a place set apart from the rest of the world where a Golden Age of security and tranquility can still be remembered.

 - Bridge to Terabithia is basically about finding and maintaining an Arcadia in the modern world.

 - In The Belgariad, the main characters visit the farm where Garion was raised after retrieving the Orb of Aldur.
-It serves both to unwind from the harrowing journey and to help Garion realize that he's outgrown the place.
+It serves both to unwind from the harrowing journey and to help Garion realize that he's outgrown the place — which is part of Polgara's reason for arranging the visit.

-- The Kingdom of Zeal in Chrono Trigger: The rest of the planet is in the throes of the perpetual winter caused by Lavos' arrival, but the Floating Continent is just hunky dory.
+- The Kingdom of Zeal.
+The rest of the planet is in the throes of the perpetual winter caused by Lavos' arrival, but the Floating Continent is just hunky-dory.

 - Likewise, the continually happy Millennial Fair of 1000 AD becomes increasingly incongruous as time goes on.
 But as side-quests and unlockables keep relating back to it, you're going to be heading there a lot.